jfgomez86/xr-sinatra/README.md

 ### README

 XR-Sinatra is a simple currency exchange rate (Base USD *only* for now) API designed to display the current exchange rate selected as an image.

 ## Usage

 There are two endpoints currently:

-*Get currency exchange with USD base*: Simply visit `/:currency` to receive a PNG image with the data.
+* Get currency exchange with USD base: Simply visit `/:currency` to receive a PNG image with the data.
 Example:

 ```
 GET /COP - 200 OK # returns a image with the value.
 ```

-*Get currency exchange with other base*: You can change the base currency used to perform the conversion using `/:base/to/:currency`.
+* Get currency exchange with other base: You can change the base currency used to perform the conversion using `/:base/to/:currency`.
 Example: